-- [17] In the result, I make the following order: - 1.
+- [14] In the result, I make the following order: - 1.
 The complaint is upheld. - 2.
-The respondents are ordered, jointly and severally, the one paying the other to be absolved, to pay the complainant the amount of R400 000; - Interest on this amount at a rate of 10.25% per annum from the date of determination to date of final payment. - Complainant to cede her rights and title in respect of any further claims in respect of these investments to respondents.
+The respondents are ordered, jointly and severally, the one paying the other to be absolved, to pay the complainant the amount of R400 000. - Interest on this amount to be paid at a rate of 10.25% per annum from the date of determination to date of final payment. - Complainant to cede his rights in respect of any further claims in respect of these investments to respondents.